 Reduced Enrollment Request

-Download and print the Reduced Enrollment Form and submit the completed form and an unofficial copy of your transcript to the Dean of Students office in room N160 Mondale Hall or scan to firstname.lastname@example.org.
+Download and print the Reduced Enrollment Request and submit the completed form and an unofficial copy of your transcript to the Dean of Students office in room N160 Mondale Hall or scan to firstname.lastname@example.org.

 The University of Minnesota is supported by state taxes, and therefore gives tuition preference to residents of Minnesota.
 However, the University of Minnesota has tuition reciprocity agreements with several states and the Canadian province of Manitoba.
 Download information about residency and reciprocity and the Resident Classification form.